Jakub Schikaneder: Emerging artist

 The Schikaneder family's love of art and their middle-class status in Prague society enabled him to pursue his studies at the Academy of Fine Arts from the age of 15.
 From 1870 to 1878, Schikaneder was immersed in the academy's stereometric and classical art style.
 He was a student of Antonín Lhota at the academy and finished his studies in 1878, serving for a year in the Austro-Hungarian Army.
 He travelled to and stayed in Paris from 1878 to 1880, where he gleaned inspiration from the late-nineteenth-century Parisian art scene before continuing his studies at the academy in Munich under Czech painter Gabriel von Max.
 Max's teaching allowed Schikaneder to explore deeper spiritual themes and examine the social contradictions in Czech art and culture of the time.
 He counted amongst those who admired the Munich School of the end of the 19th century.
 Schikaneder first attempted to publicly exhibit his work in 1879 at the Žofín salon, where he applied concepts of genre painting rather than the classic form taught by the Academy of Fine Arts.
 Schikaneder returned to Prague and participated in the painting of the National Theatre in Prague.
 From 1868 to 1881, this decorating brought together many artists and represented a national revival of Czech culture.'
 Co-working with Emanuel Krescenc Liška, the two artists' proposal for the decoration of the Royal Box was accepted, a design that illustrated three important periods of Czech history upon a frieze.
-Schikaneder's work, however, did not grant him much fame or success, and it was later replaced with another design after the Theatre was destroyed by fire in 1881.
+Schikaneder's work, however, did not grant him much fame or success, and it was later replaced with another design after the Theatre was destroyed by a fire disaster in 1881.
 Following his work in the National Theatre, he traveled through Europe, visiting Germany, England, Scotland, the Netherlands, Switzerland, Italy and France.

 On 5 July 1884, Schikaneder married Emília Nevolová, daughter of a railway official.
 They lived in Královské Vinohrady (today Vinohrady, a district of Prague) and had one child who died in infancy.
 Around this time, Schikaneder became an assistant in the studio of František Ženíšek at the Academy of Arts.
 The following year, Schikaneder began teaching at the School of Decorative Art in Prague, becoming a professor in the studio of decorative painting.
 In 1913, he was elected a full member of the Academy of Sciences and Arts.
 Following his retirement from teaching in 1922, Schikaneder repeatedly visited the island of Heligoland in Germany and the North Sea.

 Schikaneder died on 15 November 1924 in Prague and was buried at Vinohrady Cemetery.